• Skip to primary navigation

 • Mix just until well combined.

-• Roll into 1 inch balls and roll into additional granulated sugar.
+• Roll into 1 inch rounds and roll into additional granulated sugar.

 • Place on to a cookie sheet and place into the oven.